-The impact of benefit changes is not new and was clearly identified as an issue in our 2013 - 2016 Preventing Homelessness Strategy.
+The impact of benefit changes is not new and was clearly identified as an issue in the previous Preventing Homelessness Strategy.
 The sustained period of benefits being frozen or severely limited increases (well below that of inflation) has had, and continues to have, a negative impact on households' abilities to manage all their essential expenditure.
 Juggling finances and trying to cover the costs of rent, fuel, council tax, food and other outgoings is seen to be a contributory factor to people's mental health and wellbeing.
-Both the Council's Housing Solutions Service and KNH report they are dealing with a sharp increase in the number of people with mental health issues.
+Both the Council's Housing Solutions Service and Kirklees Neighbourhood Housing (KNH) report they are dealing with a sharp increase in the number of people with mental health issues.